-3.2.2.3 Required Display Properties Changes
+3.2.2.2 Display Settings-Workstation Specific

-This section lists display properties changes that must be made for all VistARad workstations using high-resolution displays.

-Perform the following steps to ensure that options under the Settings tab are set properly.
-You will need administrative privileges on the workstation to perform these steps.
+This section lists monitor settings and display properties changes that are required or recommended for all VistARad workstations using high-resolution displays.
+You will need administrative privileges on the workstation to perform some of these steps.
 You may need to reboot the computer for some of these settings to be applied.